 How FlytNow Enhances the Capabilities of Drones for HAZMAT

 FlytNow is a cloud-based drone fleet management solution that provides a single dashboard to manage and control multiple drones over a 4G/LTE/5G network.
-The web-based dashboard has panels to see the live telemetry and the video feed of every connected drone.
+The web-based dashboard has panels to see every connected drone's live telemetry and the video feed.

 How Drones are Connected